benedictau1993/class-bingo/README.md

 - terminaltables

 #### Future developments:
-- ~~Add Python `curses` window functionality to overwrite previous bingo board instead of printing a new board below every time the board is refreshed~~
-  Simplistic solution: use `os.system()` to clear screen instead of creating a `curses` window.
+- ~~Add Python `curses` window functionality to overwrite previous bingo board instead of printing a new board below every time the board is refreshed~~ Workaround done: use `os.system()` to clear screen instead of creating a `curses` window.
 Made compatible with both Unix and Windows systems.
+- ~~Auto hit wild cards~~ Done
 - Integration with Google Sheets with Google API
 - Logic when Bingo
 - Special effects when Bingo